-- Carry a wind jacket: it does get really windy and chilly, which is a novelty in Leon.
+- Carry a wind jacket: it gets really windy and chilly on the volcano.

-- Wear sunglasses to protect the eyes against the thick dust.
+- Wear sunglasses to protect your eyes against the thick dust.

 - Pack a small daypack with plenty of water for the duration of the hike.

 - Carry some dollars or cordobas to pay the entrance fee to the protected area in case it is not included in your tour.

-- Carry a camera to take amazing sunset shots: it can be left with the guide when sliding down, and he can use it to film the experience.
+- Carry a camera to take amazing sunset shots: you can leave it with the guide when sliding down, and he can use it to film the experience.

 - 33 Awesome Things To Do In Nicaragua